sodazone/ocelloids-services/README.md

 - **Subscription Management:** The server offers a flexible subscription API for users to define specific criteria for notifications.
 Customizable parameters include origin, senders, destinations, and notification methods.
 - **Dynamic Subscription Updates:** The subscription API allows users to modify subscription parameters, such as list of senders and destinations.
 The monitor seamlessly updates its matching criteria in real-time, without need for restarts.
 - **Light client support:** The server supports connecting to chains through smoldot, in addition to RPC endpoints, thereby reducing infrastructure needs by eliminating the necessity of running full nodes or relying on RPC providers.
 - **Resilience and Reliability:** The server ensures uninterrupted operation with persistent data storage between restarts.
-It supports graceful shutdowns, retries employing truncated exponential backoff, reliable webhook delivery, continuous block tip catch-up, and efficient caching for light clients.
+It supports graceful shutdowns, retries employing truncated exponential backoff, reliable webhook delivery, continuous chain tip catch-up, and efficient caching for light clients.

 The XCM Monitoring Server utilizes the [Ocelloids Monitoring SDK](https://github.com/sodazone/ocelloids) for the implementation of its monitoring logic.